scotthibbs/FDLog_Enhanced/README.md

 # FDLog_Enhanced
-A Field Day Logging program for Amateur (Ham) Radio using a wireless network to distribute the database and coordinate operations.
+A Stable Field Day Logging program for Amateur (Ham) Radio using a wireless network to distribute the database and coordinate operations.

+Beta 5 coming real soon!!
+(Jan 26, 2017)

 FDLog_SCICSG             Jun 27, 2016      notes on Field Day 2016
 *******************************************************************
 Our group (5A) used the stable version from last year as the 4 beta versions were not completed.
-This was our fifth year or so using this software, so we learned a few things because we knew what to look for.
+This was our fifth year or so using this software, so we learned a few things because we knew what to look for. <br /><br />
      * For years we couldn't figure out why the program stops inputing data.
 Usually rebooting helped.
 Turns out the program doesn't allow capital letters.
-This makes sense for dupes etc. When the caps lock is accidently pushed the program kinda freezes.
+This makes sense for dupes etc. When the caps lock is accidently pushed the program freezes.
 This will be fixed.
-(Thanks to WW9A for finding this!)
+(Thanks to WW9A for finding this!) <br />
      * Edited entries are counting in the operator contact count given by the program.
-(Thanks to K9JAJ!)
+(Thanks to K9JAJ!) <br />
-     * Really need to place the mouse over data about which operators are on what bands to a temporary pop up.
+     * Really need to place the mouse over data about which operators are on what bands to a temporary pop up.<br />
      * One operator's firewall started up and blocked outgoing data (receive only).
 Once corrected his data was sent to others.
        It didn't seem to be a big deal that his data wasn't synced right away since his time was correct.
 Should we continue the
-       "ultra" precise time function in beta?
+       "ultra" precise time function in beta? <br /><br />
 Anyway, I was ready to use another program for this field day since I wasn't ready with updates, but my group liked the program and wanted to use last years edition.
 I now have renewed excitement to continue adding functionality to this program.